fortanix/rust-sgx/intel-sgx/ppid-retrieval-tool/Readme.md

-# PPID Decryption Tool
+# PPID Retrieval Tool

-This tool provides functionality to decrypt the **Platform Provisioning ID (PPID)** from the **Provisioning Certification Enclave (PCE)**.
+This tool provides functionality to retrieve the **Platform Provisioning ID (PPID)** from the **Provisioning Certification Enclave (PCE)**.

 ## Overview

 The tool is inspired by Intel's **PCKRetrievalTool**, which is used to retrieve platform-specific information from the PCE.
-However, Intel’s tool returns only an **encrypted version of the PPID**.
-This utility extends the functionality by enabling decryption of the PPID, allowing access to the data in an unencrypted form.
+However, Intel’s tool only provides an API to get the encrypted PPID with given RSA 3072 public key.
+This tool follows similar process but uses it's own RSA key to decrypted the encrypted PPID from the PCE.

 ## How It Works